saksaikot/react-native-hello-world/readme.md

       ```
     - swap FindPlace and SharePage , that was a mistake
     - ## Note: always put text inside Text component

+- # 10. managing data using rest api
+- use firebase library to load place and add place
+- used react-native-dotenv
+- used await-of library
+- for getAllAsArray return promise